Zolton/nihongo/backend/README.md

 # Backend to-do
 * Add ability to upgrade users from members to mods or admins
-* Investigate converting to Java for the lulz
+* Send better error messages to front end if token expired or bad user credentials entered